60+ Oyster photocard

-TfL may verify your continuing eligibility for your 60+ Oyster photocard by sharing personal information with, and receiving information from, relevant third party agencies, including London Councils, to ensure that you are not in receipt of the travel discount when no longer eligible for example to ensure you still live in London, or whether you also have a Freedom Pass.
+TfL may verify your continuing eligibility for your 60+ Oyster photocard by sharing personal information with, and receiving information from, relevant third party agencies, including London Councils, to ensure that you are not in receipt of the travel discount when you are no longer eligible.
+We may, for example, check that you still live in London, or whether hold another concessionary travel discount such as a Freedom Pass.

 If you use your 60+ Oyster photocard on National Rail services, TfL may share your personal data with the relevant train operating companies for the purposes of customer administration and fraud prevention and detection.
 The same applies if you use your Oyster card on river services operated by other companies.

 Where you have agreed to receive marketing messages from train operating companies, we will pass them your contact details.